AmoebeLabs/material3-themes-manual/docs/using/using-ham3-in-cards.md

 ##:material-home-floor-3: Using Material 3 colors
 The Material 3 themes define more colors: primary, secondary, tertiary and error reference and system color palettes and surface elevation colors.

-All these colors can be used as css variables.
+All these colors can be used as CSS variables.

 All Material 3 themes support light and dark mode.
-It does this by redefining the `system` colors with theme mode dependant `reference` colors.
+It does this by redefining the `system` colors with theme mode dependent `reference` colors.

 !!!
 Note "If you use Material 3 color names in your cards, non Material 3 themes will show fallback colors (mostly black and white)"